LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Time_Series_Forecasting/README.md

 If a time series, has seasonal patterns, then you need to add seasonal terms and it becomes SARIMA, short for ‘Seasonal ARIMA’.
 More on that once we finish ARIMA.

+In time series, the first step to build an ARIMA model is to make the time series stationary.
+The most common method is to defference it.
+For example, subtract the previous value from the current value.
+However, the data might need more than one differencing because the complexity of the series.
+The value of 'd' is the minimum number of differencing needed to make the series stationary.
+If the time series is already stationary, then d = 0.
+The 'p' is the order of the 'Auto Regressive' (AR) term and is the number of lags of Y to be used as predictors.
+The 'q' is the order of the 'Moving Average' (MA) term and is the number of lagged forecast errors that should go into the ARIMA Model.

 ### Auto Regressive (AR only) model Equations:
 <img src="https://latex.codecogs.com/svg.image?Y_{t}&space;=&space;\alpha&space;&plus;&space;\beta_{1}Y_{t-1}&space;&plus;&space;\beta_{2}Y_{t-2}&space;&plus;&space;...&space;&plus;&space;\beta_{p}Y_{t-p}&space;&plus;&space;\epsilon_{1}" title="Y_{t} = \alpha + \beta_{1}Y_{t-1} + \beta_{2}Y_{t-2} + ... + \beta_{p}Y_{t-p} + \epsilon_{1}" width="600" height="100">